Selected Code Releases

 Selected Research Projects

-Our project develops a tool-chain for the flexible decomposition of P4 programs and their allocation to heterogeneous hardware to improve performance, reliability and utilisation of software-defined networks.
-We also develop tools to understand and showcase the behaviour of both the decomposed parts of the program and the distributed whole.
+Flightplan is a tool-chain for the flexible decomposition of P4 (Programming Protocol-Independent Packet Processors) programs and their allocation to heterogeneous hardware to improve performance, reliability and utilization of software-defined networks.
+We also develop tools to understand and showcase the behavior of both the decomposed parts of the program and the distributed whole.

 Network protocols such as TLS can be customized through a vast array of options with unpredictable interactions and dangerous security implications.
 We are developing accountable protocol customization, a framework that combines synthesis, testing, and verification techniques to extract backward-compatible, lean protocol subsets while meeting realistic functional and security requirements.
 Our ultimate goal is to target widely used standards for network infrastructure, secure messaging, federated authentication, and the Internet of Things.